Emmanuel Rivera Player Props: Diamondbacks vs. Angels

-The Arizona Diamondbacks, including Emmanuel Rivera (.175 batting average in his past 10 games), take on starter Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 10:07 PM ET.
+The Arizona Diamondbacks, including Emmanuel Rivera (.175 batting average in his past 10 games), battle starting pitcher Reid Detmers and the Los Angeles Angels at Angel Stadium of Anaheim, Sunday at 4:07 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Rays.
+He had two hits (going 2-for-4) in his last appearance against the Angels.

 Emmanuel Rivera Game Info & Props vs. the Angels